 The east-facing beach runs south for 33km to Jumpinpin Inlet.
 The waves maintain a 200m wide double bar system, with the inner bar usually attached to the beach and cut by deep rip channels every 200 to 300m.
 A deep trough parallels this bar, with the outer bar on its seaward side cut by more widely spaced rips.

 Popular surfing beach, with good breaks over the outer bar and easy access via the northern rip channel.
-It works best on a low to moderate swell and west to northwest winds.
+It works best on low to moderate swell and west to northwest winds.

 Type: Formal – 50 spaces